-The argument takes a literal stance on the parable indicating that those who ‘grow’ their money, as the stewards did, have honored God.
+The argument takes a literal stance on the parable indicating that those who ‘grow’ their money, as the stewards did, honor God.

-Advocates of church investing have, at least, tolerated the world in which we live.
+Advocates of church investing have tolerate the world in which we live.

 They understand that unexpected events happen, so having some ‘hay in the barn’ for such occasions makes good sense.

 The money is better served growing in interest or dividends than sitting idly in a checking account.

 Detractors from churches investing in the markets are split between two concerns.

 First, churches with excess cash are concerned with the preservation of capital over the growing of capital.
 These church boards think “Gee, these donors trusted us with this money, we can’t lose it!”.